robdodson/robdodson.github.com/source/_posts/2012-08-27-javascript-design-patterns-decorator.markdown

 sale = sale.decorate('cdn');
 console.log(sale.getPrice()); // outputs $CDN52.50
 ```
 You'll notice that each time we call `decorate` we have to re-assign the sale variable to a new instance.
 Each new instance has a reference to the previous sale object.
 When we finally call `getPrice` it walks up this chain of instances and calls `getPrice` on each stop along the way.
 In the end we have something which is functionally identical to our first example but potentially a lot harder to understand.
-In other words, stick with the first approach :D
+In other words, stick with the first approach!
+Also be sure to [see my update](http://robdodson.me/blog/2012/08/30/javascript-design-patterns-decorator-pt-2/) which discusses this example a bit more and points out a few more of its flaws.
+Again, it's a neat idea to mess around with but there are much easier ways.

 ## The Open-Closed Principle